 The pain is caused by damage or inflammation of the joint.
 This can be from

 As with any condition, it is important to determine what has caused the problem, otherwise any treatment may not be effective.
-Your osteopath will ask you a number of questions and perform an assessment of your alignment and movements.
+Your Brisbane Osteopath will ask you a number of questions and perform an assessment of your alignment and movements.
 This will allow them to understand how your body is working from a mechanical, functional and postural perspective.

 Osteopaths are also able to refer you for X-rays, CT or ultrasound scans if they consider it necessary for your assessment.